davestearns/tutorials/src/authentication.md

 If you are building an API that can be used by any origin, and you can't count on your web clients using these modern frameworks, you can use a technique called **multi-level authentication** to reduce the damage an attacker could do with a session token stolen from local storage.

 With this approach, the session token in local storage only grants authorization to relatively insensitive resources---for example, you can maybe read content posted by friends, but you can't interact with billing details or change account configuration.
-This session associated with this token can have an expiration far in the future, and that expiration can even be extended each time the token is used on the server.
+The session associated with this token can be fairly long-lived (expires far in the future).

 To access more sensitive resources, the client must authenticate again to gain a higher-level session token that expires very quickly.
 This higher-level token is only kept in the client's volatile memory and is never written to local storage.